stanleyjin1996/Aces/README.md

 ## Ideas from regime-based investing references
 1. Regime Shifts and Markov-Switching Models: Implications for Dynamic Strategies.
    In this article, FX market turbulence, Equity market turbulence, Inflation, Gross National Product has been used to generate signals.
-   HMM is used to detect regime shifts.
-Further research could be finding other macro variables that link to asset performance.
+   HMM is used to detect regime shifts. **Further research could be finding other macro variables that link to asset performance.**
 2. Optimizing asset allocations to market regimes.
    In this article, market regime indicator is composed of three market factors: equity implied volatility factor, currency implied volatility factor, credit spread factor.
 Market regimes are defined into 5 categories.
 Capital is allocated among growth assets, moderate assets and defensive assets depending on different market regimes.
+3. Dynamic Strategic Asset Allocation: Risk and Return across Economic Regimes.
+   In this article, authors consider a regime model which uses four economic indicators (the credit spread, earnings yield, ISM, unemployment rate) to identify four phases of the economic cycle (expansion, peak, recession and recovery).
+More specifically, they standardize the foru economic variables and add them together and divide by the square root of 4. **It turns out that they**
+   **assume these four variables are normally distributed and uncorrelated.
+However, the factors are actually positively correlated**
+   **especially during stressful period.
+Further improvement could be finding a remedy for this.**

 ## Some topics to be considered
-1. Using different unsupervised learning algorithms to detect regime shifts.
-For example, K-means clustering, Mean-shift clustering, DBSCAN, EM clustering using GMM.
+1. **Using different unsupervised learning algorithms to detect regime shifts.
+For example, K-means clustering, Mean-shift clustering,**
+   **DBSCAN, EM clustering using GMM.**

+2. **Using different supervised learning algorithms to detect regime shifts.
+Features are economic vairables (the credit spread, earnings**
+   **yield, ISM, unemployment rate) and target is NBER indicator.**